 The substance has been identified as: bis(2,2,6,6-tetramethyl-4-piperidyl) sebacate Abbreviation: BTMPS ("bee-temps") Brand name: Tinuvin® 770 Industrial uses: UV-blocking component added to plastic, candle fragrance, adhesive for food stickers

-Health Risks Highly noxious; not expected to be psychoactive.
+Health Risks Highly noxious; not psychoactive.
 Unusual taste, cough, blurry vision.
 Burning sensations reported when injected.
 Manufacturer toxicity studies suggest very low overdose risk.
-A screen against 320 human brain/body receptors suggests no binding to major psychoactive drug receptors.
+A screen against hundreds of human brain/body receptors suggests no binding to major psychoactive drug receptors.

 Along with colleagues in harm reduction, we are investigating the emergence of this substance.
 This page is updated as we gather new information.
 All content on this page can be shared.